 Within this regime, all work-related requirements can be legally applied.
-Within these limits, the actual requirements imposed and the support available to claimants must be flexible and focused on the claimant.
+Within these limits, the actual requirements imposed and the support available must be flexible and focused on the claimant.

-Discretion can be applied in setting what a claimant must do, in light of each individual claimant's capability and circumstances.
-It provides safeguards to tailor or switch-off requirements in circumstances when they would not be reasonable.
+Discretion can be applied in setting what a claimant must do, according to their own individual capabilities and circumstances.
+This provides safeguards to tailoring or switching-off requirements in circumstances when they would not be reasonable.
 This may be temporary or long-term.
-See switching off work availability and work-related activities.
+See Switching off work availability and work-related activities.